the-arena-project/typescript-arenas/arenas/impossible-arena/src/challenges/the-oath/challenge.md

 You have trained your whole life for this moment, and you know that you are ready to face any challenge that comes your way.

+You will fight with honor, with skill, and with all your might.

-The arena and the people who depend on you are counting on you to save them.
+The arena and the people who depend on you are counting on you to emerge victorious.

 You will not let them down.